a5ob7r/haskellorls/README.md

   - --quoting-style=WORD
 - Add locale support for time style.
 - Fix size printer for charactor devices.
-- Add an interface model for deriving command parameters from args and options.
 - Improve performances.
 - Add tests.
   - Unit tests with tasty.